 Expect Turmeric to trade sideways to higher: Angel Commodities

-According to Angel Commodities, Turmeric futures may trade sideways to higher on lower level buying but sufficient stocks and lower demand from the industrial buyers may pressurize prices.
+According to Angel Commodities, Turmeric futures may trade sideways to higher on anticipation of lower level buying.

 Angel Commodities' report on Turmeric

-NCDEX Turmeric traded on positive note as fresh buying is seen on Monday from the lower levels.
-The is steady demand in the physical market against higher stock levels.
-There was lower demand all season from industrial buyers.
+NCDEX Turmeric have recover in last two trading days but close the week about 3% down on lower demand and higher supplies.
+There was lower demand all season from upcountry and industrial buyers.

 Outlook

-Turmeric futures may trade sideways to higher on lower level buying but sufficient stocks and lower demand from the industrial buyers may pressurize prices.
+Turmeric futures may trade sideways to higher on anticipation of lower level buying.
+There is sufficient stocks and lower demand from the industrial buyers.
 The arrivals in physical market have been lower due to less realization for the farmers.

 For all commodities report, click here